derickfay/Apple-Notes-export-with-links/README.md

 # Apple Notes export with links
 Export from Apple Notes on macOS and iOS while preserving URLs

-Update (2019-06-04): Copying from Notes and pasting in Ulysses keeps embedded notes now (on Mojave) so the MacOS part of this is no longer necessary.
+Update (2019-06-04): Copying from Notes and pasting in Ulysses keeps embedded links now (on Mojave) so the MacOS part of this is no longer necessary.

 I had created a long Apple note with a bunch of embedded links.
 So many in fact that I wanted to break the document up into a bunch of sub-documents.
 I figured I would just copy and paste into Ulysses, and split there.
 No luck: the text that was pasted came in as plain text, with just the titles of the links and no URLs.
 On both macOS and iOS.